-wording shown below to appoint a rep 7.1 for more details. oresentative to vote at a me eting for you
+wording shown below to appoint a representative to vote at a meeting for you.
+7.1 for more details.

 I (insert name) am a member of (insert name) Limited.

-My address is: (pl ease insert).
+My address is: (ple ease insert).

-, , , , , , , , , , , , , , , , , , , nsert name) who lives at (insert addre ion's meeting on (insert date) and an , , ,
+, , , , nsert name) who lives at (insert address) to be my representative and vote for ion's meeting on (insert date) and any other dates that meeting continues on.

 Your name

 Your signature

 Date